miikhailk2002/Space_invaders/README.md

 ######################################

-To play the game run space_invaders.jar
+To play the game run space-invaders.jar

 All source files are in src directory